Red Marsh School SEN Information Report

 - A kitchen that prepares healthy lunches; all lunches can be adapted to meet dietary and feeding requirements

 - An exercise track’ developing woodland area and an orienteering trail

-- Horticultural areas where pupils are encouraged to grow their own food
+- Horticultural areas and poly tunnel where pupils are encouraged to grow their own food

 3e.How do we decide about the type and amount of support your child will receive?

-We constantly review our provision to ensure we are meeting all our pupils’ needs.
+We constantly review our provision to ensure we are meeting all our pupils’ individual needs.

-Resources including staffing are allocated according to the principle of equality of opportunity taking into account the individual needs of each child as identified in their SEN statement or EHC Plan, banding documentation and the schools provision mapping.
+Resources including staffing are allocated according to the principle of equality of opportunity taking into account the individual needs of each child as identified in their EHC Plan, banding documentation and the schools provision mapping.

 3f.How will school support your child to engage in the many activities that take place at Red Marsh?